astanenko/move_elevator_test/README.md

-# move_elevator_test

-This is Tweets loader version 1.0
+# Tweets loader version 1.0

-h2.
 Usage

 * To call it from command line, use php twitter.phar hashtag_to_search number_of_tweets language
 * Hashtag and number of tweets are mandatory, language parameter can be skipped